```html ``` ```html ```

 These aren't made-up numbers.
 Industry benchmarks push utilisation into this range across production units.
 Efficient operation, maximum output, minimum waste.
 Keep everything working.

-The problem is that mining is a serial production chain with variability.
-And in any chain with variability and interdependency, pushing high utilisation across all links destroys system performance.
+What's the problem?
+The issue lies in the nature of mining as a serial production chain filled with variability.
+In any chain with variability and interdependency, pushing high utilisation across all links destroys system performance.

 We've demonstrated this with a simple simulation.
 Take six production units in series—each capable of 10 tonnes per hour on average.
 A "balanced" chain.
 Efficient.
 No fat.
 Everyone busy.

 And here's where it gets worse.
 When production falls short, the instinct is to tighten up.
 Resource for 8 instead of 10.
 Then you produce 4.
 Resource for 6.
 Produce 3.
-The balanced capacity chain death spiral.
+This is the balanced capacity chain death spiral.

 So when a board demands high utilisation everywhere, they're inadvertently demanding a balanced capacity chain.
 And a balanced capacity chain, in a variable environment, is the lowest global efficiency configuration.